edhowland/viper/README.md

 Search and Reverse Search.
 (Ctrl-F. Ctrl-R).
   Since the search enter area is another buffer, can use regular editor commands within it.
 E.g. Ctrl-V to paste in some text to be search to be for.
+Undo/Redo: Ctrl-Z and Ctrl-U will undo the last editor action, and replay them uf needed.
 Debug mode: For debugging the editor itself.
   Ctrl-D enters pry, where you can look around.
 Ctrl-D again to return to editor loop.